 When it’s finally time for you to receive that awesome new shirt you just ordered, we will be sending it to you in an EcoEnclose 100% recycled kraft mailer with a whopping 90% post consumer content.
 Not only is this mailer constructed entirely from recovered trash, but once it has made its journey and served its purpose, our mailers can easily be redeposited back into the paper recycling stream.

 Is this the best we can do?
 Absolutely not.
 At least, that’s what we will always tell ourselves in order to keep striving to do better.
 As we grow as a company, we have a couple of promises we would like to lay out.

-We will always hold sustainability over better profit margins.
-We are no anomaly—our business needs to make money just like any other—but we hope we can find, and perhaps lead, the path to an environmentally friendly business plan that makes both the profit margins happy and mother nature happy.
+We will always hold responsible business over better profit margins.
+We are no anomaly—our business needs to make money just like any other—but we hope we can find, and perhaps promote, the path to a socially & environmentally responsible business plan that makes both the profit margins happy and mother nature happy.

-Here are some things we want to look into for the immediate future.
+Here are some of the projects we want to look into for the immediate future.
 As we grow, we will change and update this list: